stelzinga/MF/Management_Framework.md

 Intel or intelligence is the collection of information of military, political, economical, financial, scientific, technological of generally operational or strategic value.
 Intel is composed of two types: Venture Intel and Market Intel.

 #### Venture Intel
 Venture Intelligence, Venture Intel or Internal Intel represents any form of Intel generated *within* the Venture.
 This goes across all internal aspects of the Profile Tree i.e., everything except for the Environment.
-It thus includes Intel from staff, Groups, Suppliers and Management and of course the Business Functions.
+It thus includes Intel obtained from Staff, Groups, Suppliers and Management and of course the Business Functions.

 #### Market Intel
 Market Intelligence or Market Intel is external data generated *outside* the Venture.
 This data can be used for three purposes: